SummayahKhan/NYC-Taxi-Analysis/README.md

 ## 📂 Dataset
 You can download the 2016 raw files from Kaggle: [NYC Yellow Taxi Trip Data](https://www.kaggle.com/datasets/elemento/nyc-yellow-taxi-trip-data)

-⚠️ **Note:** The raw files are very large (GBs).
-Do not upload them directly to GitHub.
-Keep them in `data/raw/` or include a small sample for demo purposes.

 ---

 ## 🔑 Key Insights